List of distortion pedals: Boss MT-2 Metal Zone

 The MT-2 Metal Zone was released in 1991, following the discontinuation of the earlier HM-2, which failed to sell well during its production run, but was popular among death metal players.
 With the MT-2, Boss sought to appeal to that market with an improved pedal as death metal's popularity surged.
 The pedal's thick, saturated, tight tone and the extreme sounds the pedal was able to produce thanks to its powerful EQ controls made the MT-2 divisive both upon its release and throughout its ongoing production.
 Despite this, the pedal has found fans in metal and other genres, including Prince and Joe Bonamassa.

 The Metal Zone has sold over a million units, making it the company's best-selling overdrive or distortion pedal behind only the DS-1.

 DOD FX69 Grunge

 DOD Electronics launched the FX69 Grunge distortion pedal in 1993, intending to capitalize on the sudden popularity of grunge and its Seattle-born bands.
 The Grunge was the first release in a reimagining of the DOD product line, as DOD had been turned over to skateboarder-turned-pedal-designer Jason Lamb.
 Rather than use conventionally descriptive labels for each of its four control knobs, Lamb and DOD labeled them "Loud", "Butt", "Face", and "Grunge", while painting the pedal with brash graphics that appealed to the "angsty late-night MTV" crowd.
 The pedal was an immediate success, selling thousands of units a month and going on to become DOD's best-selling distortion pedal.
-Kurt Cobain notably had a Grunge pedal as part of his setup in late 1993.
-Although Nirvana's guitar tech later said that Cobain—who hated the term "grunge"—had added the pedal to his setup ironically and never used it, Cobain could be seen momentarily using the pedal in a San Diego concert that also saw him throw the pedal offstage.
-That same pedal would sell at auction for $16,000 in 2021.
+Kurt Cobain notably had a Grunge pedal as part of his setup in late 1993; that same pedal would sell at auction for $16,000 in 2021.